 - Step 2: Place the adhesive side on the surface, carefully to prevent bubbles or wrinkles.
 Measure and adjust the decal while it’s still wet.
 Once you’ve placed it correctly, use the squeegee to force the application fluid out from under the vinyl.

 - Step 3: Wait 30 minutes to an hour or more for the decal to completely dry.
 You have to be patient for full adherence.
-The external temperature affects drying time, so check on it every now and then to see how drying is progressing.
+The external temperature affects drying time, so check on it now and then to see how drying is progressing.

 - Step 4: Once it has fully dried, peel the pre-mask off.